viewsetting/Attack4Good/Gradient_based Fairness/README.md

-# Poisoning-Attacks-on-Algorithmic-Fairness
+# Gradient_based Fairness (Appendix)
-Code and supplementary material for "Poisoning Attacks on Algorithmic Fairness", ECML 2020.
+This code relies on the code from the paper for "Poisoning Attacks on Algorithmic Fairness", ECML 2020.
+One can find out the linke in our reference
 Paper is available [here](https://arxiv.org/abs/2004.07401)